yelbachir/multgam_pkg/README.md

              ListConvInfo=list("iterMax"=200, "progressPen"=FALSE, "PenTol"=.Machine$double.eps^.5, "progressML"=FALSE, "MLTol"=1e-07), ...)
 ```
 with arguments:
-- dat: a data frame whose columns contain the input and the output variables.
-This must conform to the documentation in `mgcv`,
+- dat: a data frame whose columns contain the input and the output variables,
-- L.formula: a list of formulae linking the outputs to the input variables.
-Each output variable must have an additive structure with smooth functions of inputs.
-The argument `L.formula` is supplied to the package `mgcv`, so this must conform to the documentation in `mgcv`
+- L.formula: a list of as many formulae as there are output variables linking the input variables,
+- fmName: the name of the probability distribution of the output variables, further details can be found in ..........,
+- lambInit: vector of starting values for the L2 regularization hyper-parameters.
+If not supplied, these will be computed,
+- betaInit: vector of starting values for the regression coefficients.
+If not supplied, these will be computed,
+- groupReg: list of size L.formula giving the order to
+- ListConvInfo$iterMax: number of maximal iterations for the optimization of the log-marginal likelihood and the penalized log-likelihood,
+- ListConvInfo$progressPen: if TRUE, information about the progress of maximization of the penalized log-likelihood will be printed,
+- ListConvInfo$PenTol: tolerance for the maximization of the penalized log-likelihood,
+- ListConvInfo$progressM: if TRUE, information about the progress of the maximization of the log-marginal likelihood will be printed,
+- ListConvInfo$MLTol: tolerance for the maximization of the log-marginal likelihood for the L2 regularization hyper-parameters,
+- ....: additional arguments supplied to the package `mgcv`.

+For additional information on dat and L.formula see the examples below or the documentation for the R package `mgcv` in CRAN.

 .
 For example: